Harpreet-trnre/ai-ml-harpreet/README.md

 b) Include data visualizations that depict the improvement in model accuracy over the years and forecast future growth.

 Integration with Advanced Technologies:
-a) Quantum Computing and ML: Explore the mascent integration of quantum computingwith machine learning, potentially revolutionizing fields like cryptography and complex system simulations.
+a) Quantum Computing and ML: Explore the nascent integration of quantum computing with machine learning, potentially revolutionizing fields like cryptography and complex system simulations.
 b) Augmented Reality (AR) and Virtual Reality (VR): Discuss how machine learning enhances AR and VR applications, creating immersive experiences in education, training, and entertainment.

 Sector-Specific Deep Dives: